 The Senior Pilgrimage Retreat happens each fall and, while optional, is attended by the majority of the senior class.
 This unique retreat helps students bond with fellow seniors, enjoy nature and become closer to God through quality time spent at camp.
 Seniors in the senior "Faith in Action" class help lead this retreat.
 The trip allows seniors to set individual goals for the year, emphasizes leadership and helps bond the senior class.

-Activities include: hiking along trails at Treacy Levine Center, talks by fellow seniors, silent moments in nature, campfires, s’mores, a senior talent show, canoeing, Mass lead by the seniors.
+Activities include: hiking along trails, talks by fellow seniors, silent moments in nature, campfires, s’mores, a senior talent show, canoeing, Mass lead by the seniors.
 We finish the retreat with a boat cruise dance on Lake Union in Seattle.

 What makes this retreat a "pilgrimage"?

-The Senior Pilgrimage Retreat is a ten mile walk along trails in and around Camp Brotherhood near Arlington, WA.
+The Senior Pilgrimage Retreat is a ten mile walk along trails around the greater Pacific Northwest.
 During the hike, we will stop along the way and hear talks from classmates and teachers.
 There will be periods of silence, laughter and connection.
 After the walk, Pilgrims will eat a good meal, celebrate Mass and join in a campfire.
 We will sleep that evening in cabins.
 The next morning will be filled with small and large group activities.
 The event will finish off with a boat cruise back in Seattle.
 Over 100 seniors participate each year.

 A Pilgrimage is a journey that serves a religious purpose.
 Religious pilgrims have made treks all over the world, throughout history, for a few reasons: To worship, to seek spiritual aid, and/or to fulfill a promise.
 This Pilgrimage retreat is designed to help unite the senior class in a common experience at the beginning of the school year.
 It is designed to help facilitate leadership and common purpose, to help better the class to form community and for the senior class to reach out to help the rest of the school bond.